Certified Robustness to Data Poisoning in Gradient-Based Training: Methodology

 \subsection{Abstract Gradient Training for Valid Parameter Space Bounds}

-In this section, we provide an intuition and high-level framework for computing parameter bounds that respect Definition~\ref{def:bounds}.
-We call this framework \textit{abstract gradient training} (AGT).
-Our framework is applicable to any training function $M$ based on first-order optimization, e.g., stochastic gradient descent or Adam.
-To keep our exposition intuitive, we choose to focus on SGD, written as:
+In this section, we provide a high-level framework, which we term \textit{Abstract Gradient Training} (AGT), for computing parameter bounds that respect Definition~\ref{def:bounds}.
+Our framework is applicable to any first-order training algorithm\footnote{Including those based on momentum or adaptive moments.}, but here we choose to focus on vanilla SGD to ease our exposition.
+We consider the standard SGD update step:

-where $\mathcal{B}^{(j)} \subseteq \mathcal{D}$ is the sampled batch at iteration $j$.
-The function $M(f, \theta', \mathcal{D})$, in the simplest case, iteratively applies the update \eqref{eq:sgd} for a fixed, finite number of iterations starting from $\theta^{(0)} = \theta'$.
-Therefore, to bound the effect of a poisoning attack, we can iteratively apply bounds on update \eqref{eq:sgd}.

-In Algorithm~\ref{alg:abstractgradtrain}, we present a general framework for computing parameter-space bounds on the output of SGD given a poisoning adversary.
-In particular, we highlight that Algorithm~\ref{alg:abstractgradtrain} first computes the standard forward and backward passes, and then defines optimization problems that bound their quantities given the poisoning adversary.
-We will discuss solutions to these optimization problems in detail in Section~\ref{sec:boundcomputations}.
-The only non-standard operations in Algorithm~\ref{alg:abstractgradtrain} are on lines 16-17, which sum the top $k$ element-wise maxima and minima over the parameter gradient.
-These operations are described in detail in our proof of the following theorem in Appendix~\ref{app:algcorrect}. \begin{theorem} Algorithm~\ref{alg:abstractgradtrain} returns valid parameter-space bounds on a $T_{n, \epsilon, p}^{m, \gamma, q}(\mathcal{D})$ poisoning adversary for a stochastic gradient descent training procedure $M(f,\theta',\mathcal{D})$. \end{theorem}